AhmedIbrahimAbdellatif/BallCoaster-GameEngineProject/README.md

 *Our game is very simple, the ball and the camera move forward in a linear movement, the player presses `D` to move right and `A` to move left and can increase the speed by pressing `Left-Shift`*

-*For the player to win he has to dodge the obstacles until he reaches the finish line*
+*For the player to win he has to dodge the obstacles until he reaches the finish line, and a score is calculated on the go while the player moves forward without colliding*

 ***